softprops/less-sbt/README.md

 ## use it

-Author your `.less` files under your projects `src/main/less` directory.
+Author your `.less` files under your project's `src/main/less` directory.
 After compiling less sources, you can find the compiled css under `path/to/resource_managed/main/css`

 ## customize it